-Self-Hosting Guide: Deploy Outline as Your Team Wiki
+Self-Hosting Outline: Your Team Wiki 2026

 Outline is the best-looking open source wiki and knowledge base.
 It's a Notion and Confluence alternative with real-time collaboration, Markdown support, and a clean interface your team will actually enjoy using.